 Whether you are visiting for an Open Oven or a Booking, planning your trip to the Park Avenue Community Oven will help ensure fun for all.
-This page provides information on restrooms, what to cook, what we provide, items to bring, and suggestions for planning additional activites to enhance your visit to the oven.
+This page is especially important to review in detail if you are visiting the oven for the first time.

 What to Cook:

-The baking or cooking of “speciality” items is discouraged during Open Oven time as the oven is normally quite busy and optimised for cooking pizzas.
+The baking or cooking of any other foods is not possible during Open Oven times as the oven is normally quite busy and optimised for cooking pizzas.

-When you book the Park Oven though, only your imagination limits what can be prepared in the oven.
+Bookings: Only your imagination limits what can be prepared in the oven!

-- Anything you can bake in a pan (ensure that your pan is rated for 1000F or higher)
+- Anything you can bake in a pan (ensure that your pan is rated for 800F or higher).

 What we Provide: